Study Abroad Yucatán (SAY)

 Want to visit but can’t stay a whole week?
 Consider booking a weekend experience through our partners at Visit.org.
 We offer bookings the third weekend of every month.

 Express your interest in joining the program or ask us a question using the form below or by emailing us at firstname.lastname@example.org.

 What is the closest international airport?

 I’m worried about traveling from the Cancun airport to Na’atik on my own:

 The buses in the Yucatan are safe and efficient.
 The airport has direct, comfortable, safe first-class buses (ADO bus) to Playa del Carmen and from the same bus station in Playa del Carmen just jump on a direct bus to Carrillo Puerto (Mayab bus).
-The bus stop in Playa del Carmen is very modern, located on a high-end pedestrian mall.
+The bus stop in Playa del Carmen is very modern, has open wifi and is located on a high-end pedestrian street.
 Most of our students travel to us by bus solo and report that the experience is very pleasant!
 We will arrange to meet you at the bus station when you arrive in our town, Felipe Carrillo Puerto, where we give you a quick orientation and take you to your host family.

 If you would prefer to take a shuttle bus or rent a car, this can be easily arranged.
 Please review our information on getting to Felipe Carrillo Puerto.